LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 or the dashboard and execute it on the spot.

     keys         command
-    g or ,       grab item(s)
+    P or I       manage inventory pack of the leader g or ,       grab item(s)
     ESC          cancel aiming/open main menu
     RET or INS   accept target/open dashboard
     SPACE        clear messages/display history
     S-TAB        cycle among all party members
     KP_* or !    cycle x-hair among enemies
-    C-c          open or close or alter
+    KP_/ or /    cycle x-hair among items c            close door
     +            swerve the aiming line

-Screen area and UI mode (aiming/exploration) determine mouse click effects.
+Screen area and UI mode (exploration/aiming) determine mouse click effects.
-Here is an overview of effects of each button over most of the game map area.
+We give an overview of effects of each button over the game map area.
-The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and even the mouse wheel, which is normally used over menus, to page-scroll them.
-For mice without RMB, one can use C-LMB (Control key and left mouse button).
+The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and the mouse wheel, which is also used over menus, to page-scroll them.
+(For mice without RMB, one can use Control key with LMB.)

     keys         command
     LMB          set x-hair to enemy/go to pointer for 25 steps